Sienam Lulla

 Why Complex Leases Need AI and CRE Expert

-Why Complex Leases In A Large Portfolio Need AI and CRE Expert
+Why Complex Leases In A Large Portfolio Need Agent Implementation, Not Another SaaS Subscription

 There's a lot of noise right now about AI transforming commercial real estate operations.
 And to be fair, some of it is warranted.
 AI has genuinely changed what's possible in document processing, data extraction, and workflow automation.
-But somewhere along the way, the conversation took a wrong turn — and now a growing number of real estate and legal teams are being sold a fantasy: that complex lease abstraction can be fully automated with generic AI tools or off-the-shelf real estate software.
+But somewhere along the way, the conversation took a wrong turn — and now a growing number of real estate and legal teams are being sold a fantasy: that complex lease abstraction can be handled by signing up for a generic AI tool or an off-the-shelf real estate SaaS platform.

 It can't.
 And if you've ever managed a portfolio with leases that have gone through ten rounds of amendments, survived a corporate restructuring, and picked up a sublease rider along the way, you already know this in your bones.

 This post is for the teams who are done being oversold.
-Let's talk about what actually makes complex lease abstraction hard, why generic solutions like Harvey and purpose-built but limited platforms like Orbital can't solve it at scale, and what a real answer looks like.
+Let's talk about what actually makes complex lease abstraction hard, why generic solutions like Harvey and purpose-built but limited platforms like Orbital can't solve it at scale, why the SaaS model itself works against you before the AI even runs, and what real agent implementation looks like instead.

 The Complexity Problem Nobody Wants to Talk About